 Total Market Strategy

-OBJECTIVE: Match the performance of the US stock market (via an equal-weighted investment strategy in the S&P 500, the Nasdaq, the Dow Jones Industrial Average and the Russell 2000) in bull cycles; go to cash in transition cycles; and, invest in the inverse ETF of the S&P 500 (SH ETF) in bear cycles.
+OBJECTIVE: Match the performance of the US stock market (via an equal-weighted investment strategy in the S&P 500, the Nasdaq, the Dow Jones Industrial Average and the Russell 2000) in bull cycles; go to cash in transition cycles; and, invest in the inverse of the same indexes in bear cycles.

 Portfolio Strategy At-a-Glance